Innovation in educational approaches and learning methods

 Educational programs at the Betty Irene Moore School of Nursing place an emphasis on problem solving, independent thinking and individual accountability to empower students to fulfill their learning needs and prepare them to lead in health care.
 Faculty and students work together to create environments that promote leadership, interprofessional education, transformative research and cultural inclusiveness.
 Through innovative teaching and learning approaches that address a variety of learning styles, professors actively engage students.

-Whether it’s future researchers and nursing faculty looking to advance their careers or nurse practitioners and physician assistants seeking greater clinical knowledge, all students at the School of Nursing benefit from professors with diverse interests who create learning environments that empower them to be agents of health-care change.
-Many courses use the flipped classroom style of learning where students work independently to review content and come to class prepared to engage in meaningful discussions around a topic.
+Whether it’s future researchers and nursing faculty looking to advance their careers or nurse practitioners and physician assistants seeking greater clinical knowledge, all students at the School of Nursing benefit from professors with diverse interests who create learning environments that empower them to be agents of health care change.
+Many courses use the flipped classroom style of learning where students work in a way that fits their learning style to review content and come to class prepared to engage in meaningful discussions around a topic.
 Technology allows students to maximize learning time by completing coursework before coming to class.
 The elimination of lecture-style instruction engages students in a two-way flow of information.

 Faculty recognize adults learn differently and instruction must accommodate multiple learning styles.
 New research validates that student-driven education promotes retention far better than lecturing.
 Ultimately, School of Nursing graduates effectively function to the highest standards of care.